 Install on Your Laptop

-If you haven’t already done so, install Node.js 4.x.
+If you haven’t already done so, install Node.js.

-To install version 3 of npm, enter the following command:
+Install version 3 of npm by entering the following command:

 $ npm install -g npm